kelscahill/cahillscreative/wp-content/plugins/woocommerce-sendinblue-newsletter-subscription/readme.txt

 == Description ==

-<p>Sendinblue’s plugin for WooCommerce is the easiest way to integrate your store and send better communications.</p>
+<p>Brevo’s plugin for WooCommerce is the easiest way to integrate your store and send better communications.</p>
-<p>Trusted by over 400,000 businesses worldwide, <a href="https://www.sendinblue.com/?utm_medium=plugin&utm_source=woocommerce_plugin">Sendinblue</a> is an all-in-one marketing platform for engaging with your contacts and building better customer relationships through targeted and meaningful communication.</p>
+<p>Trusted by over 400,000 businesses worldwide, <a href="https://www.brevo.com/?utm_medium=plugin&utm_source=woocommerce_plugin">Brevo</a> is an all-in-one marketing platform for engaging with your contacts and building better customer relationships through targeted and meaningful communication.</p>

 ## Cover your entire marketing funnel with one single tool: